BlackForestPerformance/documentation/admins/services/index.md

 This very page is created using the [Just the Docs] Jekyll theme.
 It is a simple and easy-to-use theme for documentation.
 It's hosted on GitHub Pages.

+## Uptime Kuma
+([Uptime Kuma])

+[Uptime]{: .btn }
+[Uptime All]{: .btn }

+This is a basic and lightweight uptime monitoring tool.
+Its currently used to monitor the DNS entries and HTTPS availability of all our services.
+In theory, it can also monitor containers directly, specific ports, and more.
+But we are currently not using it for that.

+It can send notifications to a metric ton of services, like Discord, Email, Signal, Telegram, Webhooks, and much, much more.\
+The notifications are currently only used by one of the past admins on a personal Discord server.

 ----

 [Mailcow Admin panel]: https://mail.bfp-racing.de/